ZeshanRasul/NocteEngine/README.md

 ## Project Goals

 As discussed, Nocte was created with a number of key goals, which organically and naturally developed over time.
-As I have found, the more you find yourself achieving, the greater your ambitions become and nothing fuels passion more than taking incremental steps that breakdown a project from achievable (STAR like) milestones to a advanced system of many parts.
+As I have found, the more you find yourself achieving, the greater your ambitions become and nothing fuels passion more than taking incremental steps that breakdown a project from achievable (STAR-like) milestones to a advanced system of many parts.

 The core goals I set out to achieve on this journey were: